JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

     </p>
 </tldr>

-You've already created your first cross-platform Kotlin Multiplatform project!
+You've created and tweaked your first Kotlin Multiplatform project!
 Now let's learn how to add dependencies to third-party libraries, which is necessary for building successful cross-platform applications.

 ## Dependency types